-It is the tendency for people to think of the face value of money rather than money’s actual worth.
-It happens more often and is more important than many may think.
+The money illusion is a tendency to think of the face value of money rather than its actual worth.
+This happens more often and is more important than many may think.
 For instance, it can distort your view of a pay rise.

-Experiments have shown that, in general, people think a cut of 2% to their wages is unfair.
+Experiments have shown that, in general, people think a cut of two percent from their wages is unfair.
 Perhaps the finding is not surprising.
-But the same research showed that people tend to see a 2% rise in nominal income as fair even if inflation is running at 4%.
+But the same research showed that people tend to see a two percent rise in nominal income as fair even if inflation is running at four percent.
 The two scenarios are what economists would describe as “almost rational equivalents” – or almost the same.

 All things are not equal

 A dramatic example of money illusion was seen when countries adopted the euro.
 It was perhaps a little like the trouble some holidaymakers have with calculating their spending while in a country with a different currency.
 An experiment in the Netherlands showed soon after the country adopted the euro, charity donations rose markedly.

 The study – published in the Journal of Money, Credit and Banking in 2004 – showed in “pre-euro” years, donations from 7,500 homes to a particular charity did not grow by more than the rate of inflation but the year the Eurozone common currency was introduced, donations surged by 11%.